Kernel-based Joint Multiple Graph Learning and Clustering of Graph Signals: Kernel Multiple Graph Learning (KMGL)

-To this end, kernels \cite{hofmann2008kernel} are selected to separate the representation of information from the algorithm.
-The selection of kernels also permits the promotion of different features in each cluster and consequently captures various types of relationships in each graph.
-Additionally, this allows us to implicitly transform each node-side information to a high-dimensional feature vector without conducting any direct computation.
+To solve this problem, we select kernels \cite{hofmann2008kernel} to separate the representation of information from the algorithm.
+The selection of kernels also permits the processing of different features in each cluster and consequently captures various types of relationships in each graph.
+This allows us to implicitly transform each node-side information to a high-dimensional feature vector without conducting any direct computation.